 The ostrakon to be studied here is a piece of a large jar; it was discovered in 1976 at ‘Izbet S.art.ah (near Aphek), possibly Eben-ezer (1 Samuel 4:1); it was published by Moshe Kochavi (1977).
 The sherd contains five lines of alphabetic script, the fifth being a copy of the alphabet (Kochavi 1977:4-6); the technical term for this is "abecedary", though my word is "abagadary" (or "abgadary"), because the first four letters are 'ABGD (see Abagadary).

 On archaeological and palaeographical grounds the object can be dated to the 12th or 11th century B.C.E.
 (Kochavi 1977:12).
 It is deemed to be an exercise of a student practising his alphabetic writing skills with a stylus on hardened clay (e.g., Kochavi 1977; Demsky 1977; Naveh 1978; Cross 1980; Dotan 1981; Sass 1988).
 I will argue that the words on the ostrakon affirm this, and that lines 1-4 constitute a coherent continuous text, not simply random letters or jottings.
 Dotan (1981:162-169) has also attempted to extract a meaning from the inscription, interpreting it as Hebrew.

-A sketch of the text is offered (based on the original drawing of Kochavi), together with my proposed reading of the letters on the ostrakon (the vertical bar indicates the break-line, where the two pieces of the sherd have been joined).
+A drawing of the text is offered above (based on the published photographs), together with my proposed reading of the letters on the ostrakon (the vertical bar indicates the break-line, where the two pieces of the sherd have been joined).
 Photographs are provided by Kochavi, Dotan, Cross, and Sass.
 I have seen the sherd in the Israel Museum, where it is on display, and Alexandros Zaharopoulos made a colour photograph for my use.